milagre/code_kumite/README.md

     git add -A; git commit -m "..."

-At this point the moderator should pause the entire group and host a discussion about anything the pairs would like to discuss.
+At this point the moderator should pause the entire group and host a discussion about anything the pairs would like.
+Encourage conversation and debate.

 Return to Step 1 until all requirements have been met